GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears | Headlines

 "We have revised up our US Treasury yield forecasts to account for the economic backdrop and the Fed's hawkish turn.
 We now see 10y UST yields ending this year at 2.25% (up from 2% previously), and next year at 2.45% (up from 2.3%)."
 Germany's 10-year Bund yield was lower on the day at 0.23% .

-"I rarely use the move overdone in markets, but I would say this move in bonds has been overdone.
+"I would say this move in bonds has been overdone.
 The speed has been so quick since Thursday, a correction was due," said Piet Haines Christiansen, chief strategist, Danske Bank.
 "We still have the U.S. CPI tomorrow, so let's see what happens after that."
 Last week's hawkish stance by the ECB has left Bund yields on track for their biggest monthly rise in a year.

 Oil prices stabilized around $90 a barrel as the prospect of increased supply from Iran and the United States kept prices under pressure.
-Brent crude was up $1.18, or up 1.3 percent, at $91.96 a barrel.
-U.S. crude was last up $1.09, or up 1.22 percent, at $90.45 per barrel.
+Brent crude for was last up $0.69, or up 0.76 percent, at $91.47 a barrel.
+U.S. crude was last up $0.21, or up 0.24 percent, at $89.57 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)